krzywdziu/software_monitoring/README.md

 # ZSTwP
 ## Design
-Project is set as a multi-module maven project.
-Modules list:
+Project is a collection of independent services that together form a whole system.
+Services so far:
 * agent - apps/services monitoring based on provided configuration, sending alerts
 * server - alert processing, notification controller, webui
-* // common - common classes used across modules
+* ~~// common - common classes used across modules~~
+* webui - user-friendly interface allowing for painless alerts & users management

 ## Local run (e.g. from IDE):
 * connect to vpn-agh (if working with mysql_agh)